jinq0123/hotfix/README.md

 ---------------------------
 hotfix_module() will skip unloaded module, that is, the module must be loaded such as `require`d before it can be hot fixed.
+* There will be no unexpected loading.
+* Work around the issue of "Three dots module name will be nil".
+See below.

 hotfix_module() uses package.searchpath(module_name, package.path)
  to search the path of module.